 2) Mana Cost: This tells you how much mana you need to cast a card, and what color it must be.
 Here the number three refers to three generic mana of any color, and the two skull symbols next to it refer to two black mana.So this card has a total ‘converted mana cost’ of five, and to cast it, at least two of that mana needs to be black.

 4) Card type: This tells you what type of MTG card you’re dealing with.
 The main categories are Land, Creature, Sorcery, Instant, Enchantment, Artifact, and Planeswalker (and Battle, but that’s brand new).What category a card falls into has all sorts of ramifications for how the card works and when you can play it.
-For instance, most cards need to be played in your main phase, but instants can be used at any time.
-Sorceries and instants go to the graveyard after a one-time effect, but other card types stick around on the battlefield.
-Lands don’t have a casting cost, but you can usually only play one per turn.
+For instance, the term legendary, means you can only have one copy of this card out on the battlefield at a time.

 5) Set symbol: This part of the card tells you its MTG card rarity (shown by the color) and what MTG set it is from (shown by the symbol)

 6) Loyalty Counter Cost: For this card, this layout has 3 options.
 You can add a token, remove 2 tokens and remove 6 tokens.
+You must have the number of loyalty counters to select your option.
 This planeswalker enters with 3 tokens see #7 below.

-7) Loyalty Counters: Planeswalker run on loyalty counters.
+7) Loyalty Counters: Planeswalkers run on loyalty counters.
 This number represents the amount of loyalty this planeswalker has after it has entered the battlefield.
-This number is also its toughness – loyalty counters hit zero, the card is removed from the battlefield.
+This number is also its toughness – loyalty counters at zero will cause the card to be removed from the battlefield.

-8) Set details: This box will tell us the set number 97, set code (DMU) and the artist whom created the art.
+8) Set details: This box will tell us the set number 97, set code (DMU: Dominaria United) and the artist whom created the art.

-10) Wizards of the coast copyright: This typically indicate the year the card was printed.
+10) Wizards of the coast copyright: This is helpful to determine the year the card was printed.

 11) Holofoil Graphic: Not all cards have a holofoil graphic.
 Cards which have a higher rarity level will have a holofoil graphic to prevent copying and piracy.